decal/werdlists/passes-dicts/index.md

 500-worst-passwords: 500 of the worst passwords that people tend to commonly use
 best-1050-passes: a copy of the file `best1050.txt`
 default-passwords: a list of default passwords for various network devices
+english-wikipedia-words: 10,000 most used words in the English Wikipedia
 fifty-common-passwords: 50 common passwords that lack complexity
 fuzzdb-passes-dicts: sorted and uniqifed fuzzdb `wordlists-user-passwds` folder
 fuzzdb-unix-passwords: `unix_passwords.txt` file taken from fuzzdb